Heart rehabilitation program in Manchester, New Hampshire

 • Stress management

-Phase three: outpatient rehabilitation
+Phase three: Outpatient rehabilitation

 After you leave the inpatient cardiac rehabilitation program, you can continue your progress at our outpatient cardiac rehabilitation center.
 Here, our hope is to help you with your transition to living a heart-healthy life.
-Dedicated cardiac nurse specialists, exercise physiologists and dietitians assist you with a supervised exercise and nutrition plan, working to decrease your risk for future cardiovascular issues.
+Dedicated cardiac nurse specialists, exercise physiologists and dietitians assist you with a supervised exercise and nutrition plan, working to lower your risk for future cardiovascular issues.

-If you're aiming to prevent heart disease, recover from heart surgery or heart attack, manage heart failure, control your diabetes or blood pressure, manage your cholesterol or a navigate a cancer diagnosis, our staff can help you:
+If you're aiming to prevent heart disease, recover from heart surgery or heart attack, manage heart failure, control your diabetes or blood pressure, manage your cholesterol or a navigate a cancer diagnosis, our team can help you:

 • Control your blood glucose levels